WICG/manifest-incubations/user-preferences-explainer.md

 This document proposes a new `user_preferences` manifest member that enables web apps to provide alternate values for manifest members given specific user preferences.
 The structure of this `user_preferences` field matches the structure of the proposed <code>[translations](https://github.com/WICG/manifest-incubations/blob/gh-pages/translations-explainer.md)</code> member.

+This new member is inspired by the [CSS media queries user preferences](https://drafts.csswg.org/mediaqueries-5/#mf-user-preferences).
+The keys are simple strings but they are derived from the CSS media query syntax and can easily be converted back if necessary.

 ## Proposal

 Add a new dictionary manifest entry `user_preferences`, mapping preference strings to a [`ManifestOverride` object](#manifestoverride-object).